pthom/cvnp/Readme.md

 https://stackoverflow.com/questions/60949451/how-to-send-a-cvmat-to-python-over-shared-memory

 This code is intended to be integrated into your own pip package.
 As such, no pip tooling is provided.

+## Breaking changes

+This library was updated in May 2023, with breaking changes from previous versions:

+* Previously, it was required to use the (now defunct) `cvnp::MatShared` in order to share memory between cv::Mat and a numpy array
+  Now the memory is *always* shared between cv::Mat and numpy arrays, since it was shown that this is faster and safe (since the cv::Mat's reference count is correctly updated)
+* cv::Matx cannot share memory with a numpy array

+For those interested in the previous API, it is still available in the [original_api](https://github.com/pthom/cvnp/tree/original_api) branch.